 You may know what you’re working on but that doesn’t mean everyone does.
 As a rule, anything you’re working on should be able to be quickly referenced by people on your team so they can understand how you're spending your time and what you’re prioritizing.
 Don’t let your accomplishments be invisible.

-By choosing to leave the office, you’re opting to take on the responsibility of creating a functional workspace for yourself.
-To work from home, you may need to become proficient at technical skills that previously were another person’s entire job.
-This isn't you taking on more work responsibilities; this is simply what you must do to remain a contributing team member.
+One of the undeniable facts about working from home is that you may need to become proficient at technical skills that were previously another person’s entire job.
+Just remember that this isn't you taking on more work responsibilities; this is simply what you must do to remain a contributing team member.
 Your interactions with your team are now defined by the new way you communicate with them, which in this case is entirely digital.
 The effort you put into communicating effectively over these channels is always appreciated.

 What solidifies all these changes is the creation and implementation of a new routine.
 You’ve changed from professional to personal spaces and you’re starting and stopping work at scheduled times.
 You're solving infrastructure problems in your home office and getting more done than ever before.
 But the fact is, you’ve been at home all day and possibly all week.